bajamircea/bajamircea.github.io/_posts/2020-04-06-how-vector-works-array.markdown

 In the "How vector works" series of blogs I'm going to cover how I look at the `std::vector`, the default container in C++.
-The first article in the series looks at arrays, the data structure that the vector competes with.
+The first article in the series looks at arrays, the data structure that the vector competes with and look at positions in an array and how they generalise to iterators and ranges.

 # Array